Papa John's Big Comeback

 The Papa John’s chain has made headlines over the years not just for its pizza (more on that in a moment) and not only for its aggressive marketing strategies, but also for its sometimes less-than-tactful (now-former) CEO John Schnatter, the Kentucky backwoods teenager who, in the late 1970s, started selling his own pizzas around the back of a local filling station in his hometown of Mabel, in the far southwest corner of the Bluegrass State.
 In and out of youth detention centers for petty crimes throughout his childhood, Schnatter said he found both pizza and Jesus when he hit eighteen and could now be tried as an adult: he went on the straight and narrow, or rather, the round and wide, learning to toss large family-size pizzas for his Fulton County neighbors hungry for something other than deep-fried squirrel brains and barbecued catfish.

 The rest, as they say, is history.
 Within fifteen years, Papa John’s became the most successful pizza chain in the world, opening restaurants in locations as far-flung as Algiers, Minsk, and Tehran.
 But as the chain's fortunes began to soar, so did Schnatter’s ego, perhaps most notoriously at the very public opening of his flagship Tehran restaurant, where he crowned himself “The Shah of Pizza”.
-Needless to say, that did not go over well with the ruling imams, and Schnatter had to make quick getaway in his private jet in order to elude what most likely would have been a very severe criminal penalty.
+Needless to say, that did not go over well with the ruling imams, and Schnatter had to make a quick getaway in his private jet in order to elude what most likely would have been a very severe criminal penalty.
 The restaurant stayed open though, and its profits precipitated an explosion of Papa John’s throughout the Islamic Republic (though no pork toppings, please).
 You can’t keep a good pizza down, it seemed.

 But is it a good pizza?
 Critics, especially in major urban areas like Chicago and New York, were quick to criticize the quality of